Clove: benefits, dosage, contraindications

 Molecular mechanism for local anesthetic action of eugenol in the rat trigeminal system

-Local anaesthetic activity of beta-caryophyllene
+Local anesthetic activity of beta-caryophyllene

 Eugenol inhibits K+ currents in trigeminal ganglion neurons